AI Energy Cluster – Moving from Strategy to Implementation

-Over the past months, Energy Valley has facilitated an extensive strategy process for AI Energy Cluster, bringing together actors across energy, industry, technology, software, infrastructure and research to explore how artificial intelligence can create practical value in the energy system.
+Over the past months, AI Energy Cluster has brought together a growing ecosystem of companies, technology environments, researchers and public actors to explore how artificial intelligence can create practical value across the energy system.

 - open webinars,

-- and a dedicated strategy and alignment session on April 30.
+- and the strategy and alignment session held on April 30.

-An updated strategy framework has now been prepared, focusing on four interconnected strategic areas:
+An updated strategy framework has therefore now been prepared for the next phase of AI Energy Cluster, focusing on four interconnected strategic areas:

 - Trusted Operational AI & Predictive Maintenance